Rohan13253/Rohan13253/README.md

 ### Hi, I'm Rohan 👋

-- 🔭 First year engeneering student and programming enthusiast
+- 🔭 First-year engineering student and programming enthusiast.
+-  📫 How to reach me: [Linkdin](https://www.linkedin.com/in/rohan-pawar-25022a2a7/)</br>

 <!--
 **Rohan13253/Rohan13253** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 First year engeneering student and programming enthusiast
+- 🔭 First-year engineering student and programming enthusiast
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...